shi88ihs/Termux-ADB-SSH-StartUp_Connection-Info-Widget/README.md

-# Termux-ADB-SSH-StartUp_Connection-Info-Widget
+# Termux-ADB-SSH-StartUp_Connection-Info-Widget [ROOT-REQUIRED]

 ![Termux ADB/SSH Info Widget Screenshot 1](https://github.com/shi88ihs/Termux-ADB-SSH-StartUp_Connection-Info-Widget/raw/main/adb-ssh-wifi-program.png)

+Finally, a quick and easy way to interact with your Android device using both **ADB** and **SSH** shells—while always staying up to date on your current IP and the ports needed to connect!
+No more digging through **Developer Options**, typing in complex port numbers, constantly running **ip r** in Termux, or searching Wi-Fi settings for your current IP address.
+All connection info is displayed at boot, and services are launched automatically!

-A script for Termux:Widget that displays your device's ADB & SSH connection info.
-It enables ADB over Wi-Fi (root required), starts the SSH server, and shows the local IP and ports in a centered box and as a toast notification.
-Perfect for quick wireless access to your device from your home screen.
+This script for Termux:Widget displays your device’s **ADB** & **SSH** connection info, enables **ADB** over Wi-Fi (root required), starts the **SSH** server, and shows the local IP and ports in a centered box and as a toast notification.
+Perfect for quick wireless access to your device—right from your home screen.

----

-## Termux ADB & SSH Connection Info Widget

-This is a simple shell script for Termux, designed to be used with the Termux:Widget addon.
-It enables ADB over Wi-Fi, starts an SSH server, and then displays the device's local IP address and the correct ports for both services.

-The output is formatted into a centered box for easy reading directly on your widget screen.
-It also provides a toast notification for quick access to the connection details.

 ---